 Dear fellow alumni and friends of the School of Dentistry,

-Lead well at every engagement; and thank you for all you do for our School and especially for our students.
+Lead well at every engagement.
+Thank you for all you do for our School and especially for our students and patients.